Skip to main content

 Our Proposals

-We are still at the early stages of the design, which means that survey work is still being undertaken to identify the exact areas within the Site that will be allocated for environmental mitigation and enhancement, solar PV panels, and associated development.
+During the early stages of design, survey work was undertaken to identify the exact areas within the Site that will be allocated for environmental mitigation and enhancement, solar PV panels, and associated development.

 Due to the size of the potential energy capacity proposed for The Droves Solar Farm, it is classified as a Nationally Significant Infrastructure Project (NSIP).
 The planning permission to build and operate the Project requires IGP to submit a Development Consent Order (DCO) application.